sigmasaur/AwSW-it/README.md

 ### [`help.rpy`](italiantl/help.rpy)

-* At line 13: Used `space` tags in place of plain spaces to obtain a better alignment at a target resolution of 1920 × 1080, hope it's ok.
+* At line 13: Used `space` tags in place of plain spaces to obtain a better alignment at a target resolution of 1920 × 1080, hope it's okay.
 There has to be a better way though.

 ### [`chapter1.rpy`](italiantl/chapter1.rpy)